PaulSiri/CPL-2019-Stats-Analysis/README.md

 # CPL-2019-Stats-Analysis
 2019 Marked the inaugural season of the Canadian Premier League, Canada's new top division soccer/football league.
 Alongside the end of the season, the league announced that they were making all the game and player data from 2019 public through [Centre Circle Data.](https://canpl.ca/centre-circle-data/)

-Recently, I decided to take a look at the database and analyze it using R to identify prospects from across the league!
+Recently, I decided to take a look at the database and analyze it using R to identify attacking prospects from across the league!

 ## Expected Goals and Assists
 The database holds a variety of [Opta's advanced statistics](https://www.optasports.com/insight-for-fans/opta-s-event-definitions/), two of the most important being Expected Goals (xG) and Expected Assists (xA).
 These stats represent the number of goals or assists a player should be expected to make, given the location and type of the shots/passes that a player made (among many other factors).